muralimmd/AkkaNamedActorService/README.md

 # Project Title

-This project helps in understanding on selecting Actors from Akka system and sending messages to them
+This is Quick Akka Actor model Spring Boot project, helps in understanding on selecting Actors from Akka system and sending messages to them

 ## Demo